outpatient US Clinical Experience

 MD2B Connect Physician ID # 171

-Where will this rotation take place: This hands-on outpatient rotation will take place 20 miles northwest of downtown Atlanta.
+Where will this rotation take place: This outpatient US clinical experience will take place 20 miles northwest of downtown Atlanta.

 Hours: Monday 9 AM to 7 PM; Tuesday - Thursday 9 AM to 5 PM